Christmas (Pet Shop Boys EP)

 Christmas is an extended play (EP) by English synth-pop duo Pet Shop Boys.
 It was released on 14 December 2009 by Parlophone.
+Leading with the single "It Doesn't Often Snow at Christmas", it reached number 40 on the UK Singles Chart.

+Background and compilation

-The EP contains a new version of their exclusive 1997 fan club single "It Doesn't Often Snow at Christmas" and a new version of the track "All Over the World" from their tenth studio album Yes, both of which featured additional production by Marius de Vries.
-The EP also includes a cover of Madness' song "My Girl", along with a remix of it, as well as a medley of Pet Shop Boys' 1988 song "Domino Dancing" with Coldplay's 2008 song "Viva la Vida".
+The EP contains new versions of Pet Shop Boys' exclusive 1997 fan club single "It Doesn't Often Snow at Christmas" and the track "All Over the World" from their tenth studio album Yes, both of which featured additional production by Marius de Vries with an orchestra and choir.
+Also included are two versions of the Madness song "My Girl" – which the duo had originally performed at a benefit concert for the late Dainton Connell – and a medley of Pet Shop Boys' 1988 song "Domino Dancing" with Coldplay's 2008 song "Viva la Vida", as performed on the Pandemonium Tour (2009–10).
+Stuart Price produced the latter track.

+Release

 "All Over the World" was released to radio stations as a promotional recording and was given its first airing on Chris Evans's BBC Radio 2 show on 9 November 2009.
-"It Doesn't Often Snow at Christmas" followed three weeks later in the first week of December.
+"It Doesn't Often Snow at Christmas" followed in the first week of December on the Ken Bruce show.
+Both songs were on the primary A-list at Radio 2.

-Following the release of the EP, "It Doesn't Often Snow at Christmas" entered the UK Singles Chart on 26 December 2009 at number 40, and is to date the last Pet Shop Boys single to have entered the UK top 40.
+The Christmas EP sold 9,250 copies in the UK in its first week.
+The lead-off track, "It Doesn't Often Snow at Christmas", debuted at number 40 on the UK Singles Chart on 26 December 2009, and is to date the last Pet Shop Boys single to have entered the UK top 40.

+The EP was released as a digital download in the US by Astralwerks on 15 December 2009.
+It hit number 20 on Billboard magazine's Top Dance Albums chart on 2 January 2010.

-The video for "All Over the World" was directed by Blue Leach and features live highlights from the Pandemonium tour.
+The video for "All Over the World" was directed by Blue Leach and features live highlights from the Pandemonium Tour.
 It was posted online a few days prior to the EP's release.

 The cover artwork continues the balloon motif from the Brazilian compilation Party.